holuspokus/homebridge-pioneer-avr-2025/README.md

 ## Installation
 1. **Install Homebridge**: Follow the [Homebridge Installation Guide](https://github.com/homebridge/homebridge/wiki).
 2. **Install the Plugin**: Use the Homebridge Web Interface (Config-UI) to install **homebridge-pioneer-avr-2025**.
+3. **Configure and Restart**: There's no need for manual configuration at this stage - simply save the default settings and restart Homebridge.
+Once restarted, the plugin will automatically search for your receiver.
-3. **Connect to HomeKit**: Open the Home app on your iOS device, tap Add Accessory, and scan the QR code displayed in the Homebridge Web Interface (Config-UI).
+4. **Connect to HomeKit**: Open the Home app on your iOS device, tap Add Accessory, and scan the QR code displayed in the Homebridge Web Interface (Config-UI).

 <table style="border: none; border-collapse: collapse;">
   <tr>